esbulger/Audiovisual-Perceptual-Organization/Will-Result & Analysis/1.vary-len468-pilot-individual analysis/README.md

-# Perceptual Similarity Data Analysis
+# Perceptual Organization Data Analysis

-This repository contains a series of Jupyter notebooks designed for the individual data analysis of perceptual similarity experiments.
+This repository contains a series of Jupyter notebooks designed for the individual data analysis of perceptual organziation experiments.
 These notebooks are tailored for calculating correctness, d-prime scores, and other statistical measures for both AP (Absent/Present) and SD (Same/Different) tasks.

 ### Notebooks